sheringugi/rust_warp_mvp/README.md

 This updated prompt now correctly asks for the implementation of the `GreetQuery` struct and the `warp::query()` filter, which are essential for parsing the name from the URL.
 It leads directly to the final, documented code.

+**Prompt 9: Styling & Interactive Effects for the Warp HTML Page**
+>"Now help me with styling the HTML served by Warp.
+Give me a step-by-step guide to add modern UI styling and small interactive effects to the HTML generated in main.rs.
+Apply the following css to my **index.html** code:

+>1.
+A navy-blue page background with white text .
+>2.
+A centered layout using a clean, modern font.
+>3.
+Have the **Hello, <name>, Welcome to Rust Toolkit Web**  text glowing.
+>4.
+A button with a White background, navy blue text and rounded which on hover glows.
+>5.
+Confetti effect when the webpage loads and when the **Click Me** button

 ## 7. Common Issues & Fixes